Consteel/manual/versioned_docs/version-18/manual/2_0_file-handling/2_5_Steelspace.md

 ![alt text](<img/steelspace login.png>)

-## Steelspace Explorer
+## Steelspace explorer

-After logging in, you will see the Steelspace Explorer window:
+After logging in, you will see the Steelspace explorer window:

 In the top left corner, you can choose between the following folders: My Models, Shared with Me, and Public Models.
 Clicking on any of these will open the corresponding folder (1).